 5. Berth

-Your room type can make or break your cruise vacation.
 Do you want the lowest priced cabin, just to be on the ship and figuring you will do tons of activities?
 Or a top of the line cabin with an expansive balcony?
-These are the two most popular cabin types and they usually are booked the earliest.
-The likely scenario is you will fall somewhere in the middle, both in preference and reality.

 6. Preferred Travel Agent

-Every cruise line has travel agencies who book more passengers (than other agencies).
+Every cruise line has travel agencies who book more passengers than other agencies.
 These preferred travel agents will offer the lowest rates and best cabin selection, in addition to possible upgrades, onboard credits, or other gifts or incentives.
-Using the right travel agent might be the most important factor for selecting a cruise.

 7. Repos

-A repo, in this case, is not a ship which was repossessed for delinquent payment.
-In cruise lingo, repo is short for repositioning.
-A repositioning cruise occurs when the ship has to be delivered to another part of the world.
 For instance, a ship might do Alaska cruises in the summer and Caribbean cruises in the winter.
 In April/May and September/October the cruise line repositions the ship between those two destinations.
-Repo cruises represent great value, with per day rates lower than traditional cruises.
+Reposition cruises represent great value, with per day rates lower than traditional cruises.

 8. Alternatives